harshadnawathe/.files/README.md

 for various applications I use on my MacBook.

 > [!NOTE]
-> Clone this reposiotry in your home directory.
+> Clone this repository in your home directory.

 ## Install applications using [Homebrew](https://brew.sh/)